KD5FMU/Supermon-7.4-Backup-Repository/README.md

 # Supermon-7.4-Backup-Repository
 ### This is just a backup repo of the Supermon 7.4 Dashboard by Paul E Aidukas - KN2R ###

- 👉 I have updated the tar files with the new weather.sh file from Mike Webb WG5EEK and Paul Aidukas KN2R 👈

 ### This description taken from the Supermon Groups.io page ###
 Supermon - Monitor / Manager Supermon@groups.io https://groups.io/g/Supermon